yeelan0319/material-components-web/packages/mdc-theme/README.md

 #### `mdc-theme-dark($root-selector, $compound)`

 Creates a rule that is applied when the current selector is within an Dark Theme context.
 If you are using the mixin on anything other than the base selector of the component, e.g. `.mdc-button`, you need to specify `$root-selector` as the base selector as a parameter.
 You can also specify `$compound` to true if the the current selector is a compound selector with the base selector, e.g. a modifier class to the component root element.

 #### `mdc-theme-prop` Properties

 The properties below can be used as the `$style` argument for the `mdc-theme-prop` mixin.
 Literal color values (e.g., `rgba(0, 0, 0, .75)`) may also be used instead.

-> **A note about `<TEXT_STYLE>` and `<THEME_COLOR>`**, `<TEXT_STYLE>` represents the lowercase name of the text styles listed above, e.g. `hint`. `<THEME_COLOR>` represents the lowercase name of the theme colors listed above, e.g. `secondary`.
+> **A note about `<TEXT_STYLE>` and `<THEME_COLOR>`**: `<TEXT_STYLE>` represents the lowercase name of the text styles
+> listed above, e.g., `hint`. `<THEME_COLOR>` represents the lowercase name of the theme colors listed above, e.g.,
+> `secondary`.
 When you put it all together it would be `text-hint-on-secondary`.

 Property Name | Description
 --- | ---